hali123/CleaningDataCourseProject/CodeBook.md

 	   meanstdcolnames <- paste("V", meanstdindex, sep="")

 i.
-Create a new dataframe that has only columns that have the mean and std deviation measurements along with the subject and activity
+Create a new dataframe that has only columns that have the mean and std deviation measurements along with the subject and activity.
+This data frame has 10299 records and 81 columns

 	   myselectdata1 <- subset(mydata, select = 1:2)
 	   myselectdata2 <- subset(mydata, select = meanstdcolnames )